Prince William breaks his silence over having more children with his wife Kate Middleton, telling the Duchess 'no more children!'

 The Cambridge's also fell in love with a cockapoo therapy puppy during their latest trip.

 'Who do you think Alfie, the therapy dog preferred?' their official Kensington Palace Twitter account wrote on Thursday, January 20, alongside snaps of the Duke of Cambridge, 39, and the Duchess of Cambridge, 40, taking turns holding the pooch.

 Kate and William welcomed a new puppy into their home last year after their beloved dog Lupo died.

 During their hospital visit to Clitheroe Community Hospital, the pup, who licked William's cheek, will be trained to support patients and colleagues at the East Lancashire Hospitals NHS Trust alongside therapy dog Jasper.

 Kate described the pup as "so sweet" but, after enjoying a cuddle, added: "Our dog is going to be very upset."

 Royal expert, Katie Nicholl, said Kate has "made no secret" that she would like to have a fourth child, while William has been "content" with three.

 The Cambridges will likely remain a family of five.
 During a recent royal outing meeting with community leaders in Bradford, Prince William and Catherine were asked about the possibility of having another child.
 According to People, Kate simply said, "I don't think William wants any more."

-And it might be for the best as Kate suffered from ‘rotten’ pregnancies, with hyperemesis gravidarum, a severe form of morning sickness, throughout all three of her pregnancies.
+And it might be for the best as Kate suffered from 'rotten' pregnancies (opens in new tab), with hyperemesis gravidarum, a severe form of morning sickness, throughout all three of her pregnancies.